ff6f8d68/IPNMT-2/README.md

 # IPNMT 2

+## info

+how well and how this tool runs depents on your OS

+i got the idea from here: https://youtu.be/Xv6U2I7Fj_o?t=780

+IPNMT2.1_windows.bat currently doesnt work to use this on windows download IPNMT2.1_linux.sh and run it with git

 ## Overview

 IPNMT 2 is a custom shell script designed for IP Network Management.
 It provides various network and system management functionalities including network scanning, SSH connections, firewall management, and more.